-The Interdisciplinary Microbiology Fellows Program.
+The Interdisciplinary Microbiology Fellows and MICRO Internship Programs.

 There are people who fearlessly cross boundaries.

 They are microbiologists AND artists, science communicators AND researchers, writers AND photographers.
 This is a home for these people and the microbe-related projects they create.
-This is a fellowship program for those who specialize in being generalists, but who are dedicated to making a difference.
+This is a fellowship program for those who specialize in being generalists, but who are universally dedicated to making a difference.

 Meet the Fellows